I. Introduction

 Collaboration across various stakeholders is critical for effective data-driven disaster management, making a thorough understanding of the regulatory landscape essential.

-Regulations regarding data privacy, security, and ownership can hinder the sharing of critical data among agencies and organizations.
+1. Challenges in Data Sharing: Regulations regarding data privacy, security, and ownership can hinder the sharing of critical data among agencies.
 Establishing clear guidelines for data sharing is necessary to facilitate collaboration without compromising privacy.

-Develop policies that encourage data sharing while protecting sensitive information.
-Initiatives such as public-private partnerships can enhance data sharing across platforms, benefiting all parties involved in disaster management.
+2. Frameworks for Data Collaboration: Policies that encourage data sharing while protecting sensitive information are crucial.
+Initiatives like public-private partnerships enhance data sharing across platforms, benefiting all parties involved in disaster management.

 D. Importance of Enhanced Decision-Making and Reduced Disaster Losses